 C. Materials

-Markers, paper for each student, Post-it board, two 16" x 12" x 4" trays, soil for each tray, sod and an assortment of vegetation for one tray, filled watering can, two clear containers
+Two 16" x 12" x 4" trays, soil for each tray, sod and an assortment of vegetation for one tray, filled watering can, two clear containers, map of school, computer or tablets for each small group

 D. Time Considerations